 How it works

-As an entrepreneur, you can walk into Pilotlight with an idea and little else and they will help turn it into something legitimate.
+As an entrepreneur, you can walk into Pilotworks with an idea and little else and they will help turn it into something legitimate.
 At the Brooklyn location, memberships range between $300 and $2,000 a month, depending on how much kitchen time and storage space your fledgling business needs.

 “Literally everything about launching a food business was new to me,” says Watermelon Road founder Jamie Melzer, who worked in finance for 11 years before launching her healthy snack company.
-“But to even be able to use Pilotlight, they give you a checklist of what you need, like all the forms and the cheapest place to get insurance.
+“But to even be able to use Pilotworks, they give you a checklist of what you need, like all the forms and the cheapest place to get insurance.
 It [includes] all the links, which put an end to my endless Googling.”

 “I think a lot of people spend their whole living saying, ‘I have this idea’ and never try it.
 There’s important work in just allowing people to try and figure it out.”

 “I think a lot of people spend their whole life saying, ‘I have this idea’ and never try it,” Devane says.
 “There’s important work in just allowing people to try and figure it out.
-The cool part of Pilotlight is making it easier and lowering their cost of entry—and because of that, you see so much creativity in terms of ideas.
+The cool part of Pilotworks is making it easier and lowering their cost of entry—and because of that, you see so much creativity in terms of ideas.
 These spaces are a refinery to creativity.”

 Giving brands a chance to experiment